animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 By Definition 1, they only need be functionally equivalent.

+As per axioms 1a and 1b, independently or together, they are.

 # Proof of $\Omega$

 We will now premise on two possibilities: (1) the existence of causality and (2) no assumption about the existence of causality.